shinoj-kr/shinojkr_bitsom_ba_2511554_part3_regression_insights/analysis/residual_analysis.md

 ### 5. Interpretation of Residuals

-The residual analysis indicates that the regression model generally provides reliable predictions for monthly sales.
-Most observations have residual values close to zero, indicating good agreement between the predicted and actual values.
+The residual analysis shows that the regression model produces both positive and negative prediction errors across the observations.
+The largest positive residual is 138341.57, indicating that the model underestimated monthly sales for that observation.
+The largest negative residual is -135631.05, indicating that the model overestimated monthly sales for another observation.

-Some observations exhibit relatively large positive or negative residuals, indicating that the model was unable to fully capture the factors influencing monthly sales for those stores.
-These prediction errors may be due to business factors that are not included in the current regression model.
+The presence of both positive and negative residuals suggests that the model does not consistently over-predict or under-predict monthly sales.
+The observed prediction errors indicate that, while the model explains a substantial proportion of the variation in monthly sales (R-squared = 0.7924), some observations are influenced by factors that are not captured by the variables included in the regression model.

-Overall, the distribution of positive and negative residuals suggests that the model does not consistently overestimate or underestimate monthly sales.

 ---